 Spine surgery can be unnerving for any patient.
 Whether you have issues with your neck, upper back, or lower back, you don’t want to take any chances.Find A Provider

-Whether you have issues with your neck, upper back, or lower back, you don’t want to take any chances.
-You want the most advanced technology, and a surgeon who is willing to take the extra time to plan out every detail of your procedure.
+Approximately 80% of Americans will experience back pain at some point in their lives.
+Most of the time this doesn't necessitate surgery, but when it does you want the most advanced technology, and a surgeon who is willing to take the extra time to plan out every detail of your procedure.
 Being able to diagnose your problem in full detail and create a virtual template for your surgery allows your surgeon to optimize your outcome.
 Kinomatic VR surgical planning can generate an exact model of your entire spine prior to surgery.
 From here, your surgeon can select the right hardware and orientation to provide you with the best possible outcome.

 Chronic neck and back pain are among the most debilitating barriers to living a comfortable life.
 If conservative treatment hasn't worked and your pain persists, then spinal surgery may be your surgeon’s recommendation.
 Fortunately, this no longer necessarily means an extended hospital stay.
 It may come as a surprise to know that most spine surgeries performed in the US can be done with a minimally invasive technique and on an out-patient basis.
 Kinomatic VR surgical planning will help your surgeon plan every aspect of your procedure in advance to help mimc your spine’s natural anatomy and ensure the smallest possible impact.Chronic back pain back typically related to the compression of nerves in your spine.
 The most common cause of chronic back pain includes the following spinal conditions: